benstratton6/quantumResources/Miscellaneous_books.md

 - **How to Be an Anticapitalist in the Twenty-First Century**, _Erik Olin Wright_, 3 ⭐
 - **Doughnut Economics**, _Kate Raworth_, 4 ⭐
 - **The Money Machine: How the City Works**, _Philip Coggan_, 3 ⭐
+- **Why Nations Fail: The Origins of Power, Prosperity and Poverty**, _Daron Acemoglu & James A.Robinson_, 4 ⭐ 🛸

 ## History